Mentoring and Advising

 - Minor in Addiction Studies

-Students in both degree programs begin with the same core psychology courses.
+Students in both degree programs begin with the same core psychological science courses.
 Those in the Bachelor of Arts program must take foreign language courses, while those in the Bachelor of Science program take courses within natural sciences and mathematics.
-We also offer all of the psychology classes needed to fulfill the psychology major requirements in a fully online format.
-This means you can get a minor in psychology online or a major in psychology online.
+We also offer all of the psychological science classes needed to fulfill the psychological Science major requirements in a fully online format.
+This means you can get a minor in psychological science online or a major in psychological science online.

 - 2998 Form